El Segundo Heroin Addiction Intervention

 In our initial phone interview, we will discuss relevant issues in order to do a thorough evaluation.
 Once a comprehensive profile is factored in, a strategy will be developed that is tailored around your loved one’s particular situation.
 Cost, logistics, time frame and any other questions or concerns you have will also be answered.

-Crisis situations are extremely stressful for the inflicted individual and those closest to them.
 If someone you care about needs help, take the next step… Move forward – because without change – it will not get better.

 1. No single treatment is appropriate for all individuals.
 Matching treatment settings, interventions, and services to each individual’s particular problems and needs is critical to his or her ultimate success in returning to productive functioning in the family, workplace, and society.